Find out what ASMR meaning is

-Typical triggers are whispering, eating, massages, rain sounds, role play, makeup, painting and haircuts.
+Typical triggers are whispering, eating sounds, massages, rain sounds, role play, brushing sounds, painting and haircuts.

 Understanding Autonomous Sensory Meridian Response

-If you have searched for asmr meaning I thought it may be worthwhile breaking down and understanding why the phrase ASMR is used to describe the effects that it has on so many people.
+If you have searched for asmr meaning I thought it may be worthwhile breaking down what does asmr mean and understanding why the phrase ASMR is used to describe the effects that it has on so many people.